Published on October 22, 2024

 The table below shows the annualized default rates of each ratings grade over 5-year, 10-year, and 15-year periods.
 While the default risk is a little higher for BB than for BBB bonds, the absolute level of risk is still relatively low.
 Obviously, the risks increase as you move down the ratings scale, but statistically speaking a high-quality HY bond is not substantially different from a low-quality IG bond.

 The last row of the table shows the default rates for OSTIX.
-As you can see, our 5-year rate is comparable to the BB category, but our 10-year rate is roughly half the BB rate, and our 15-year rate is only 11 basis points higher than the BBB rate.
+As you can see, our 5-year rate is slightly above the A category, while our 10-year rate is roughly half the BB rate, and our 15-year rate is only11 basis points higher than the BBB rate.
 In other words, over the long run, the credit risk of our portfolio, which has been primarily high yield bonds, is similar to an investment grade portfolio.

 In addition, the correlation between a bond’s spread, which is the market’s real-time assessment of its credit risk, and its rating is fairly low.
 Said differently, a BB bond, which is at the top of the HY spectrum, and a CCC bond, which is at the bottom, can have similar spreads, suggesting that once a bond is trading in the open market, most investors do not place much weight on its rating.
 As you can see in the chart below, every ratings category except the very lowest has a cohort of bonds trading at spreads between 200-500 basis points.